DevOps: A Survival Guide for Infrastructure Teams

 Whatever the reason, development teams need something they can control.
-They can’t wait for the infrastructure teams to install the correct version of the libraries they need, or to provision a VM for them.
+They can't wait for the infrastructure teams to install the correct version of the libraries they need or to provide a VM.
 How do they work around this?
-They ask for a couple of large VMs (multiple vCPUs with a lot of storage and memory) and then they stop asking for additional resources.
-After some time, they come back and ask for another large VM and then disappear again.
+They ask for a couple of large VMs (multiple vCPUs with a lot of storage and memory) and then stop asking for additional resources.
+After some time, they return, ask for another large VM and then disappear again.
 If you're seeing this, you are probably living this scenario.

-When this happens, infrastructure teams start wondering how the dev teams are creating all these new apps and services.
-The development teams tell them everything is running in-house in our environment, but the infrastructure teams don’t see requests for the provisioning of the VMs or resources.
-That’s when we learn they're using those VMs to run containers or microservice architecture platforms.
+When this happens, infrastructure teams start wondering how the dev teams create all these new apps and services.
+The development teams tell them everything runs in-house in our environment, but the infrastructure teams don't see requests to provision of the VMs or resources.
+That's when we learn they're using those VMs to run containers or microservice architecture platforms.

-To understand the risks, we need to understand some basic concepts around containers and container orchestration platforms.
-There are many container options, but I’m going to limit the description to the Docker containers.
+To understand the risks of Scenario 2, we must understand some basic concepts around containers and container orchestration platforms.
+There are many container options, but I will limit the description to the Docker containers.

 A Docker container is an object composed of multiple layers.
 All but the topmost layer are read-only, immutable layers.
 This top layer is where the developer's specific code lives.

 Note: a user view can be found here.